-v.
-Goal (2-Year Update): Create an Education Certificate that will serve the needs of the local school district.

-Upon meeting with TK-12 District administration to determine their needs, a Certificate of Career Preparation in Education was developed.
+- iv.
+Goal (2-Year CTE Update, but cross-applicable to ECE): Create an Education Certificate that will serve the needs of the local school district.Upon meeting with TK-12 District administration to determine their needs, a Certificate of Career Preparation in Education was developed.
 The certificate consists of 15 credits and includes topics important for those working in any support or teaching roles within the TK-12 educational environment.
 The first students are expected to complete the certificate in May, 2025.
-Goal Met.

-vi.
-Goal (2-Year Update): Collaborate with American Sign Language department to create a course for bilingual education in early child development.
+Goal Met. - v.
+Goal (2-Year CTE Update, but cross-applicable to ECE): Collaborate with American Sign Language department to create a course for bilingual education in early child development.